 Joint Chair: Tim Edward – MBM Commercial LLP

 Keynote speakers: Lord Ericht, Lord Davidson of Glen Clova QC and Lady Haldane

 Event sponsors – Temple Legal Protection and Hanscomb Intercontinental

 Professional Negligence and Liability

-– Scots Law – “Currently out of reach – but our legal knowledge is never out of touch”
+Scots Law – “Currently out of reach – Always in Touch”

 |Tim Edward||MBM Commercial LLP|

 |Cat Maclean||MBM Commercial LLP|